alinex/node-server/README.md

 to customize it to your needs.

 ![Architecture](src/doc/architecture.png)

+The server has two different bindings, first it should bind to the network to get the requests.
+Second it allows binding plugins to specific requests.

 The arrows will show you some of the possibilities to connect the different server parts together.
 Because of the possibilities it may look complex at first.